yuejiaointel/scikit-learn-intelex/doc/sources/kaggle.rst

 Kaggle Kernels
 ####################

-See Kaggle notebooks created by |intelex| developers.
+See Kaggle notebooks created by |sklearnex| developers.

 Acceleration
 ---------------------------------

-`Introduction to scikit-learn-intelex <https://www.kaggle.com/code/lordozvlad/introduction-to-scikit-learn-intelex/notebook>`_ provides a summary of the speedup you can achieve with |intelex|.
+`Introduction to scikit-learn-intelex <https://www.kaggle.com/code/lordozvlad/introduction-to-scikit-learn-intelex/notebook>`_ provides a summary of the speedup you can achieve with |sklearnex|.

 Machine Learning Workflows
 ---------------------------------

 Browse this chapter to find Kaggle kernels that use scikit-learn-intelex for a specific type of a machine learning task.

-Kaggle kernels that use scikit-learn and |intelex|:
+Kaggle kernels that use scikit-learn and |sklearnex|:
 ******************************************************************

 .. toctree::